-The Akufo-Addo government has recently proposed the construction of concrete roads instead of the asphalt or bitumen counterpart which has been the common type all these while.
+The Akufo-Addo government recently proposed the construction of concrete roads instead of the common asphalt (bitumen) counterpart.

-The government actually bought the idea of the Ghana Charismatic Bishops’ Conference who suggested in a communiqué signed by the General Secretary, Rev. Kwesi Deh, that concrete roads last longer than tarred roads.
-The clergy came to this conclusion with reference to the Tema Motor way which was constructed decades ago and still in good shape.
+The government actually bought the idea of the Ghana Charismatic Bishops’ Conference which suggested that concrete roads last longer than tarred ones in a communiqué signed by the General Secretary, Rev. Kwesi Deh.
+The clergy came to this conclusion with reference to the Tema Motorway road which was constructed decades ago and still in good shape.

 The Tema motorway was built in the early 1960’s by Ghana’s first president, Kwame Nkrumah.

 Following the suggestion which pleased the government, a comparative analysis was carried out to find out the cost difference between the two types of roads.
 Per the analysis, Vice President Mahamudu Bawumia disclosed that while a kilometer of asphalt will cost $2.8m, that of concrete will cost $3.8m.

 He, however, explained that the concrete road has a lifetime guarantee of 40 years while that of asphalt is 10 years, with the conclusion that concrete albeit being more expensive to construct, is more economical over time.

 Govt To Start with Tema Steel Works Road

 The proposal to henceforth use concrete for road constructions across the country was well taken and approved by the cabinet.
 The Vice President made the disclosure while speaking at the dedication of a temple of Harvest International Ministries (HIM) on Saturday, 15th July 2015.